About

 The TablePi2 automated photogrammetry rig

 Our primary product is the TablePi2 (available here), an automated photogrammetry turntable designed to aid in the digitisation of small to medium-sized objects and Powered by Raspberry Pi.
-The TablePi2 can pilot one digital camera or three cameras simultaneously and is capable of capturing and downloading over 100 24MP RAW images in less than 5 minutes.
+The TablePi2 can pilot one, two or three cameras simultaneously and is capable of capturing and downloading over 100 24MP RAW images in less than 5 minutes, allowing people doing photogrammetry to significantly ramp up their scanning capacity.

 What our Customers are saying